Anti-Inflammatory Diet Plan →

 2. Also chop your onion and mince the garlic.

-3. Next, place sweet potato spaghetti noodles in small microwave safe bowl with 1 tbsp water.
+3. Next, place sweet potato spaghetti noodles in small microwave safe bowl with 1 tablespoon water.

 4. Place in microwave on high for about 30-40 seconds to soften.
 Set aside.